scottyaslan/ng-rndr/README.md

 #### Bower

-For developers not interested in building the ngRndr library you can use **bower** to install the ngRndr distribution files.
+For developers not interested in building the ng-rndr library you can use **bower** to install the ng-rndr distribution files.

 Change to your project's root directory.